MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 - [Chaser Systems DiscrimiNAT](https://chasersystems.com/)
 - Aviatrix
 - Palo Alto
-- Probably others (Cisco maybe?)
+- Others (Cisco, maybe?)

-I do not know if Aviatrix/Palo Alto etc. are [bypass-able in the same way Network Firewall is](https://chasersystems.com/discriminat/comparison/aws-network-firewall/), but it is something to watch out for.
+I do not know if Aviatrix/Palo Alto/Others are [bypassable like the AWS Network Firewall is](https://chasersystems.com/discriminat/comparison/aws-network-firewall/), but it is something to watch out for.

 ### What happens if an EC2 instance in a private subnet gets a public IP?

 You can send packets to it from the Internet.
 However, the EC2 can't respond over TCP.

-This is because incoming traffic first hits the IGW, then the EC2.
-Nothing else is checked assuming the NACL and security group allow it.
+Incoming traffic first hits the IGW, then the EC2.
+Nothing else is checked, assuming the NACL and security group allow it.

 As for why it cannot respond to traffic, that is more interesting!